dhesse/STK-INF4000/15-Recap/presentation.md

 ## Training Serving Skew

-- Chose test data for time series data with care!
+- Choose test data for time series data with care!
     - Don't just leave data out randomly.
 - Take care when using binary classification for filtering.
     - False positives can't be used for training straight-forwardly.
-    - Better: Hold out e.g. 1% of data an let it pass.
+    - Better: Hold out e.g. 1% of data an let it all pass.
 - Ranking = Skew
 - Beware of feedback.
     - E.g. higher rank $\rightarrow$ more clicks.